BCE Inc. (NYSE:BCE) Shares Acquired by Dearborn Partners LLC

 A number of other hedge funds also recently bought and sold shares of the stock.
 Stonehage Fleming Financial Services Holdings Ltd bought a new stake in BCE in the second quarter worth about $25,000.
 O Shaughnessy Asset Management LLC raised its position in BCE by 1,142.9% in the second quarter.
 O Shaughnessy Asset Management LLC now owns 609 shares of the utilities provider’s stock worth $30,000 after acquiring an additional 560 shares in the last quarter.
 Tompkins Financial Corp bought a new stake in BCE in the third quarter worth about $30,000.
 Capital Analysts LLC raised its position in BCE by 1,035.1% in the second quarter.
 Capital Analysts LLC now owns 647 shares of the utilities provider’s stock worth $32,000 after acquiring an additional 590 shares in the last quarter.
 Finally, MV Capital Management Inc. bought a new stake in BCE in the second quarter worth about $35,000.
 42.89% of the stock is owned by institutional investors and hedge funds.

 Several equities research analysts have commented on BCE shares.
-TD Securities cut shares of BCE from a “buy” rating to a “hold” rating and dropped their price target for the stock from $70.00 to $67.00 in a research report on Friday, November 5th.
+CIBC boosted their price target on shares of BCE from C$64.00 to C$65.00 and gave the stock a “neutral” rating in a research report on Friday, November 5th.
+TD Securities downgraded BCE from a “buy” rating to a “hold” rating and cut their price objective for the stock from $70.00 to $67.00 in a report on Friday, November 5th.
 Barclays restated a “hold” rating and set a C$60.00 price objective on shares of BCE in a report on Wednesday, December 8th.
-Desjardins boosted their price objective on BCE from C$64.00 to C$66.00 and gave the stock a “hold” rating in a report on Monday, November 8th.
 Scotiabank boosted their price objective on BCE from C$66.00 to C$68.00 and gave the stock an “outperform” rating in a report on Friday, November 5th.
-Finally, CIBC boosted their price objective on BCE from C$64.00 to C$65.00 and gave the stock a “neutral” rating in a report on Friday, November 5th.
+Finally, Desjardins boosted their price objective on BCE from C$64.00 to C$66.00 and gave the stock a “hold” rating in a report on Monday, November 8th.
 One analyst has rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $61.41.

 BCE (NYSE:BCE) (TSE:BCE) last announced its quarterly earnings results on Thursday, November 4th.
 The utilities provider reported $0.82 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.65 by $0.17.
 The business had revenue of $5.84 billion during the quarter, compared to analysts’ expectations of $5.94 billion.
 BCE had a return on equity of 16.49% and a net margin of 13.13%.
 The firm’s quarterly revenue was up .8% compared to the same quarter last year.
 During the same quarter in the previous year, the business posted $0.59 EPS.
 On average, analysts predict that BCE Inc. will post 2.52 EPS for the current year.